Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

 \subsection{Special extensors}

-The task of casting the well founded semantics, the stable model semantics and answer-set programming into our framework boils down to defining appropriate literal markers and extensors.
-At a fundamental level, the question ``what are legitimate contextual assumptions?'' replaces the question ''how does negation behave?"
+The task of casting the well-founded, the stable model and the answer-set semantics into our framework boils down to defining appropriate literal markers and extensors.
+At a fundamental level, the question ``what are legitimate contextual assumptions?'' replaces the question ``how does negation behave?''
 We now define the key properties that literal markers and extensors can enjoy and allow one to complete that task.

 \begin{defn} Let a formal logic program \FLP, a literal marker $\Omega$ for \FLP, and an extensor $E$ for $(\FLP,\,\Omega)$ be given. \begin{itemize} \item We say that $E$ is \emph{imperative} iff for all closed literals $\varphi$,